anika-n-01/BIOF501_Project/README.md

 This workflow implements steps to generate an ASV count matrix using tools such as `fastp` and `vsearch`.
 It processes raw FASTQ files into a format ready for ecological and statistical analysis.

+## Input Data

+This workflow can process raw 16s rRNA FASTQ data.
+As an example, we provide paired end sequencing data from the sudy titled, 'Study: Evaluation of changes to the oral microbiome based on S16 rRNA sequencing among children treated for cancer'.
+Here is the SRA accession number: SRR16320307.
+This data is located in the raw_fastq directory.

 ## Workflow Summary

 This workflow includes the following steps: